 Wouldn’t it be nice not to have to argue with your child about getting their homework done every night?
 What about having some extra family time each night?
 Do we have a G.I.F.T. for YOU!
 What does gift stand for?
 G.I.F.T. is “Get It Finished Today.”
 Roosevelt, Mellette, and McKinley Elementary Schools and the Watertown Intermediate School will once again be offering the homework program, which is sponsored by the Boys and Girls Club of Watertown through the support of the 21st Century Community Learning Center Grant.

 G.I.F.T. is a great opportunity for students who need more time to finish their homework and to motivate those students who need a little extra help.
-The G.I.F.T. room should not be viewed as punishment, but as an opportunity to achieve.
+The G.I.F.T. room should not be viewed as punishment but as an opportunity to achieve.
 We expect the same behavior and responsibilities that are expected in the classroom.
 Students must come prepared to G.I.F.T. with an assignment and all supplies needed to get their work completed.
-Students will have the opportunity to read, take AR tests and work on Success Maker, if needed.
+Students will have the opportunity to read, take AR tests, and work on Success Maker if needed.
 The G.I.F.T. room is a supervised, self-guided environment for students to complete their assignments.

-If a teacher refers a student, the student will be given the permission slip upon arriving to the G.I.F.T. room, which should be signed and returned the next day.
+If a teacher refers a student, the student will be given the permission form upon arriving to the G.I.F.T. room, which should be signed and returned the next day.

 Additionally, The Watertown Middle School is host site to two homework assistance programs: Academic Assistance and Power Hour.